When it comes to capital campaigns, axioms abound. Quiet phase … publicly announce at 75% of goal … sequential solicitation …

 All of these are standard best practices for a successful capital campaign, yes, but there are exceptions to every rule.

-This isn't a matter of allowing an organization to die.
-This is a matter of vital services to a vulnerable population.
+This wasn’t a matter of allowing an organization to die.
+This was a matter of continuous provision of vital nutritional services to a vulnerable population.
 So when I agreed to take this on, I said failure is not an option.
-And we are doing things just a bit differently.
+And we did things just a bit differently.

-I did insist we get the donor database, as well as volunteers, screened.
+I insisted we get the donor database, as well as volunteers, wealth screened.
 (Thank you Donor Search!)
-I put together things like a campaign plan, gift acceptance policy, confidentiality policy, board expectations, pledge forms, and vetted and segmented the highest-rated prospects and current donors from the screenings.
-Did some ask trainings, trained the board ... all of these are business as usual steps to a successful campaign.
+I put together things like a campaign plan, gift acceptance policies, a confidentiality policy, board expectations, and pledge forms, and vetted and segmented the highest-rated prospects and current donors from the screenings.
+Did some ask training, trained the board … all of these are business as usual steps to a successful campaign.

-We are going somewhat public this week at 30% of goal.
-Why?
 Necessity.
-We are using the bully pulpit of a major fundraising event to spread the word and leverage a very necessary sense of urgency to current supporters.
-We are handing out pledge forms to each attendee and have created a flier to share next steps.
+We used the bully pulpit of a major fundraising event to spread the word and leverage a very critical sense of urgency to current supporters.
+We distributed pledge forms to each attendee and created a flier to share the next steps.

-A volunteer campaign committee chair has stepped up who is known in the community and respected.
-I'm getting him up to speed by the end of this week.
-Then we will tackle the high net worth solicitations.
+A volunteer campaign committee chair stepped up who is known in the community and respected and offered his services.

-We are planning a media blitz in August with an announcement of what the organization was facing and what had been raised to date to make the goal really public and create a sense of urgency.
+We conducted a media blitz in late summer with an announcement of what the organization was facing and what had been raised to date to make the goal really public and create a sense of urgency.

-And we are focusing on some major foundations who want to keep the vital services this organization provides available and flourishing.
+And we focused on some major foundations that want to keep the vital services this organization provides available and flourishing.

-There are a lot of growing pains going on, but in the end, this fine nonprofit will be stronger and more self-sufficient.
-To quote George Zimmer, "I guarantee it."
+There were a lot of growing pains during the process, but by the end of the process, this fine nonprofit became stronger and more self-sufficient.
+To quote George Zimmer, “I guarantee it.”

 This entry is cross-posted thanks to Donor Search.